Black Widow (paint mix)

 Black Widow (also known as a Black Widow Ultra in Europe) is a non-commercial open source project to design a paint mix for the base of a DIY projection screen.
 Anonymous DIYers responsible for popularizing Black Widow in the DIY community include Mechman Alternators (US), Wbassett (US) and Custard10 (EU).
 The paint mix is made from easily accessible materials and could outperform much more expensive commercial projection screens.

-Black Widow has four special slick agents that seek to be competitive with other projection screen manufactures.
 A typical formula for Black Widow is 4 parts commercial water-based matte white paint, tinted with black paint to a shade of N7.8 (although N8 is acceptable, and simpler to make), and 1 part water-based fine silver paint.

 History of DIY painted screens

 Historically, projection screens are either white or gray.
 Each has advantages and disadvantages.
 A white screen is more balanced and accurate to the source color when it is close to the international standard illumination conditions (D65).
 A gray screen is more accurate when parameters such as color balance (L*ab and xyY values), spectral curve, and color temperature are neutral.

 Up until the 2010s, a common way to improve a simple neutral gray color is to use mica (pearlescent coating) and poly coatings.
 However, mica causes color shifting due to thin-film interference.
 Thus, a non-interference pigment such as aluminum was needed.
 By adding aluminum-based paint, the gray color is preserved with no color shifting, as well as a bright and reflective quality, since aluminum reflects 90 percent of light.

 As a non-interference substance, this benefits: